Tuesday, May 7, 2013

 The movie begins with the brutal murder of Kimble’s wife (Sela Ward).
 The police don’t buy Kimble’s story of a one-armed man.
 In a short amount of screen time, Kimble is convicted of murder and sent to prison.
 The next time we see him, he is being transported by bus with other prisoners.

 Kimble’s escape from the prison bus, and the ensuing train wreck, is one of the most memorable sequences in cinema.
 It’s frightening, looks real, and is extremely effective.
-For the last twenty years movie train wrecks have been compared to this one, which was executed with a real life-size train.
+For the last twenty years movie train wrecks have been compared to this one, which was partially executed with a real life-size train.
 In terms of scale, it’s probably the largest and most complex sequence in the movie.
 It also takes place very early in the story, starting off the chase with a bang.
 For the rest of the movie, Kimble never has a chance to relax.

 Enter Tommy Lee Jones.
 The U.S. Marshal’s office takes over the investigation and begins the search for Richard Kimble.
 Gerard’s team has a lot of fun dialogue, and sound like people who have worked together for a while.
 They also sound authentic to Chicago, where most of the movie takes place.
 Jones’s authority is effortless and believable.
 As they investigate the case, he knows when to play nice and when to push.
-He follows his instincts, but uses his brain.
+He follows his instincts but uses his brain.
 He has much more dialogue in the movie than Harrison Ford does, yet much of the time he doesn’t reveal what he’s thinking.
 It’s a deceptively simple performance that earned him an Academy Award.

 What else can be said about Harrison Ford?
 He is an ideal Everyman, the character we root for and empathize with.
 Although The Fugitive is a thriller, it’s not filled with as much action as the Indiana Jones films.
 As a result, Ford’s performance is a master class in acting through body language and facial expression.
 The key, though, is that he doesn’t oversell it; he never goes over the top.
 His restraint gives the story a more realistic dimension.